Airflow Anti-Slavery and Human Trafficking Statement 2022

 Supplier Adherence to our Values

 We have zero tolerance for slavery and human trafficking.
 To ensure all those in our supply chain and contractors comply with our values we require that our zero-tolerance approach is communicated to all suppliers, contractors and business partners at the outset of our business relationship with them and that it is reinforced as appropriate thereafter.
 We may cease to engage with individuals and organisations working on our behalf if they do not comply with our approach.

 We are currently reviewing our internal processes to understand what further steps can be taken to ensure that our obligations under the Act are met and that our Anti-Slavery Policy is effectively implemented and complied with, to ensure that there is no slavery or human trafficking in any part of our business.
 Some of the specific measures we are considering include:

-Reviewing existing policies and procedures to ensure that our staff know how are resourced to prevent or identify exploitation.
+Reviewing existing policies and procedures to ensure that our staff know how to, and are resourced to prevent or identify exploitation.

-Developing training for those involved in recruiting and supply chain management to raise awareness of slavery and human trafficking and its implications so that they identify risk factors and report potential for non-compliance; and
+Developing training for those involved in recruiting and supply chain management to raise awareness of slavery and human trafficking and its implications so that they are able to identify risk factors and report potential for non-compliance; and

 Reviewing our procurement processes to consider what, if any, adjustments might be made to further reduce the level of risk of slavery and human trafficking in our supply chain.